mteodoro11/work-project/README.md

 - market_betas.py
 - build_final.py

+The garch-performance.ipynb notebook benchmarks performance of GARCH(1,1) model in forecasting index volatility.

 Using the created data frame, we check for the validity of assumptions from Moreira and Muir (2017) at the stock-level in the assumptions.ipynb notebook.

 Model construction for stock volatility forecasting and consequent evaluation are presented in the modelling.ipynb notebook.